zero-senpai/CPPNOTEPAD/README.md

 - Change font, font color, and background color

 # INSTALL
-Compile the source code from releases with the binaries or use the installer
+Compile the source code from releases with the binaries or use the [Installer app](https://www.mediafire.com/file/dymf2d1y250w2a6/cppnotepad_setup.exe/file)